Artist: Glen Campbell

 First heard: 1995

-We’re playing with the big boys now.
-Any 143 best songs limited to one entry per artist might include the Beatles, the Stones, Roxy Music, David Bowie, Neil Young, Marvin Gaye, Michael Jackson and Bob Dylan.
-And some of these giants may yet turn up (don’t want to ruin it for you).
-I don’t have an intimate relationship with Dylan.
+In 2013, I recognised that I was playing with the big boys.
+Any subjective 143 best-songs-limited-to-one-entry-per-artist might include the Beatles, the Stones, Roxy Music, David Bowie, Neil Young, Marvin Gaye, Kevin Coyne, Michael Jackson and Bob Dylan.
+And some of these giants indeed turned up before we hit the finishing line.
+The truth is: I don’t have an intimate relationship with Dylan.
 I am patently not a disciple of his music.
 But neither do I have a problem with him, as some do.
 I like his honking voice.
 He’s self-evidently a keystone artist of the 60s and his influence is unfathomable.
-Without him, folk may never have turned into rock music.
-And, like Bowie, who wrote a song about him, his staying power and ability to change hats is not in doubt.
+Without him, folk music may never have turned into rock music.
+And, like Bowie, who wrote a song for – and about him – his staying power and ability to change hats has never been in doubt.

 But I don’t have a snap answer to the question, “What’s the greatest Bob Dylan album?” or its woollier twin, “What’s your favourite Bob Dylan album?”
 (I have stock answers to the same question with the Beatles and the Stones substituted, but not Dylan.)
 When I worked at Q magazine between 1993 and 1997 and passed the big three-oh, I acted accordingly, and opened myself up to all sorts of “classic” music.